 The Gray Wall Jumper (Menemerus bivittatus) in the picture is one of two native Menemerus species.
 It lives near southern residential areas, principally Florida, Texas and California.
 Look for it walking on the side of buildings.

 Speaking of Texas jumping spiders, good things can come in small packages.
-The second picture tentatively identifies the jumping spider as a member of the Messua genus.
+The next picture tentatively identifies the jumping spider as a member of the Messua genus.
 Since the genus consists of one species, M Limbata, it’s probably M Limbata.

 They are typically smaller than the usually small jumping spiders common in the state.
 Often they can be found on plant leaves in most areas of the Southwest border states.
 It’s a very colorful green.

-The final three pictures show the basic body structure for three common types of spiders also found in residential areas.
+The final four pictures show the basic body structure for three common types of spiders also found in residential areas.
 A quick look on the shrubs or in the garden, especially during the fall, prime spider weather is normally all one need to do to find them.

 Wolf spiders are ubiquitous in back yards across Texas.
 Most of the species look very similar, making it difficult wolf spider identification fans.
 Seeing a female with an egg sac carried on the back end of the abdomen is one good initial identification clue.